apmlabs/ace-box/docs/custom-use-case.md

 For more information, please see the [official Ansible documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).

 The `my-use-case` role can itself source other Ansible roles.
 Such roles can either be provided as part of the external repository or included from the ACE-Box default roles.
-A list of ACE-Box roles can be found [here](https://github.com/Dynatrace/ace-box#curated-roles).
-Please also see the `examples_roles` folder for examples.

 Further information, a template, as well as examples of such a structure can be found here: [ace-box-ext-template](https://github.com/dynatrace-ace/ace-box-ext-template).